AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

-> the following information is about the image filename and subdirectory name, not the `Paths for saving \ Output directorys`
+> the following information is about the image filename and subdirectory name, not the `Paths for saving \ Output directories`
-### By default, the Wub UI save images in the output directorys with a filename structure of
+### By default, the Web UI saves images in the output directories with a filename structure of

 `number`-`seed`-`[prompt_spaces]`